rogerlward/ossummit2015HOL/ex3/README.md

 cf --help
 ```

-Try other commands and changes to `manifest.yml` that catch your fancy.
+Change the instances back to 1.
+Try other commands and changes to `manifest.yml` that catch your fancy and push the app again.

 We will connect to a service, next.